cyrus-and/mysql-unsha1/README.md

 Tools
 -----

-To ease the reproducibility of this exploit this PoC provides two tools:
+To ease the reproducibility of the exploit, this PoC provides two tools:

 - a simple sniffer to extract and check the handshake information either live or offline from a PCAP file;

-- a patch for MySQL client which allows to treat the prompted passwords as SHA1 digests instead of cleartext.
+- a patch for MySQL client which allows to treat the prompted passwords as SHA1 digests instead of cleartexts.

 ### Build the sniffer

-To produce `mysql-unsha1-sniff` just run `make` (or `make static` to produce a statically linked executable).
+To build `mysql-unsha1-sniff` just run `make` (or `make static` to produce a statically linked executable).
 The Makefile will look for the `uthash.h` file in this directory and will download it if not found.

-Run `mysql-unsha1-sniff` without arguments to show the usage message.
+Run `mysql-unsha1-sniff` without arguments to display the usage message.

-According to the previous example:
+In accordance with the previous example:

     sudo ./mysql-unsha1-sniff -i lo 127.0.0.1 3306 2470C0C06DEE42FD1618BB99005ADCA2EC9D1E19:root

-If no account information is provided the tool will only display the salt and the session password.
+If no account information are provided, the tool will only display the salt and the session password.

 ### Build a patched MySQL client

 This may take some time:

-1. download and extract the MySQL source code:
+1. download and extract the MySQL source code at revision `23032807537d8dd8ee4ec1c4d40f0633cd4e12f9`:

         wget https://github.com/mysql/mysql-server/archive/23032807537d8dd8ee4ec1c4d40f0633cd4e12f9.zip
         unzip 23032807537d8dd8ee4ec1c4d40f0633cd4e12f9.zip